16 Unique English Words To Expand Your Vocabulary

 This word dates back to the 13th century.
 Indeed, its spelling is similar to how some old English words are spelled, and it’s unique because it’s still used quite often today.

 To thwart (verb) means to ruin (spoil) someone’s efforts or to prevent a plan from becoming successful.

 We spent months preparing to climb Mount Everest.
 Who knew the weather would thwart our plans at the last minute?

 Here’s an old-fashioned, informal word with a funny pronunciation that was taken directly from French.
 Are you laughing now?
 I bet you are.
 Ha-ha!

 Brouhaha (noun) simply means an uproar (upset) or a lot of anger and complaining.

 What’s with all that brouhaha?
 I think he did the right thing by resigning from his position.

 Words that begin with the letter “z” are always interesting.
-This one is also unique because, as Merriam-Webster tells us, it comes from Latin and Greek and was first used in the 14th century.
+This one is also unique because it comes from Latin and Greek and was first used in the 14th century.

 Zeal (noun) refers to a strong interest or eagerness in pursuing something.